pageyboy/UnderPressure/README.md

 ## Background

-The current method of monitoring drift gas pressures is a little hit and miss.
+The current method of monitoring and adjusting drift gas pressures can be a little hit and miss.
 A hyperterminal connection is made and the stream of data in the hyperterminal window is eyeballed.

 ![A view of the hyperterminal window](https://raw.githubusercontent.com/pageyboy/UnderPressure/master/Readme%20Images/Hyperterminal.png)